ArchieAtkinson/CppTemplate/README.md

   - `git clone https://github.com/ArchieAtkinson/CppTemplate.git`
 - You are ready to go.

----

 ## Building and Running the Code
 To build and run your code you have two options.
 Either using the CMake command line interface or using your IDE which in this case will VSCode.
 I suggest running through command line setup so you understand whats going under the hood as you IDE will be running the same (or very similar) commands, just in the background.

 ### Command Line

-- The first step is to open a terminal and navigate inside the repo directory, any terminals will work but Powershell on Windows is good go to.
+- The first step is to open a terminal and navigate inside the project folder you would like to use.
 - Create a build directory with:
     - `mkdir build`
 - Configure your CMake: